Mean Field Analysis of Two-Party Governance: Competition versus Cooperation among Leaders: Problem Setting

+{ where $\mathbb{E}^{\mathcal{F}^{\alpha}_t\vee\mathcal{F}^{\beta}_t}[\cdot]$ denotes the conditional expectation given the $\sigma$-algebra $\mathcal{F}^{\alpha}_t\vee\mathcal{F}^{\beta}_t$.} We shall refer to $z$ as the mean field term.} {Unlike the case without leaders, {$z$ herein is a stochastic process that is a functional of information generating the states of leaders}.
+As a result, the mean field term is exogenous { to} followers, but endogenous { to} leaders. { We thus omit writing the argument dependence of $z$ in $J_\alpha$ and $J_\beta$, as it is more of an implicit consequence of the leaders' decision than an input.} This also highlights the difference with the notion of major players in \cite{Buckdahn:2014,carmona:major,LASRY2018886,csen2014mean} in which leaders play a more influential role and followers have to comply with the actions taken by the leaders.} Comparing with the single-leader game in \cite{BCY}, the mean field term herein is jointly determined by the two leaders, {indeed} it is adapted to $\mathcal{F}^\alpha\vee\mathcal{F}^\beta$, and neither of the leaders alone {is supposed to} dominate the community {\textit{a priori}}.

-\end{theorem} The above theorem allows us to consider the much simplified mean field dynamical system.
-Note that, given $z$, $x_{\alpha}$ and $x_{\beta}$, $\{x_1^i\}_{i=1}^n$ described by \eqref{X1SDE} are i.i.d..
-We therefore drop the index $i$ in (\ref{X1SDE}) and (\ref{X1CF}), and simply call $x_1$ the (representative) follower throughout this article.
-The corresponding Wiener process and filtration will be denoted by $W^1$ and $\mathcal{F}^1$, respectively.
-Depending on the mode of interactions between the two leaders, either competitive or cooperative, we respectively formulate the leader game in terms of a Nash and a Pareto game as follows. \begin{definition}[Nash Game] The optimal control $u_{\alpha}^{\mathcal{N}}$ and $u_{\beta}^{\mathcal{N}}$ for the non-cooperative Nash game between the two leaders are defined as follows:
+Note that given $x_\alpha$, $x_\beta$ and $z$, $\{x_{1,i}\}_{i=1}^\infty$ {share identical probabilistic behaviour}.
+We therefore drop the index $i$ in (\ref{X1SDE}) and (\ref{X1CF}), and simply call $x_1$ the (representative) follower.
+The corresponding Wiener process, filtration and {cost functional} will be denoted by $W^1$, $\mathcal{F}^1$ and { $J_1$}, respectively.
+Depending on the mode of interactions between leaders, either competitive or cooperative, we respectively formulate the leader game in terms of a Nash and a Pareto game as follows.
+In the sequel, we shall use the superscripts $\mathcal{N}$ and $\mathcal{P}$ to denote the objects corresponding to the Nash and the Pareto game, respectively.

+\begin{definition}[Nash Game] The optimal control $u_{\alpha}^{\mathcal{N}}$ and $u_{\beta}^{\mathcal{N}}$ for the non-cooperative Nash game between the two leaders are defined { by the following fixed point relationship:}

 \end{definition}

 \begin{definition}[Pareto Game] The optimal control $u_{\alpha}^{\mathcal{P}}$ and $u_{\beta}^{\mathcal{P}}$ for the cooperative Pareto game between the two leaders are defined as follows: